watem-sedem/watem-sedem/docs/formulas-units.rst

 WS application
 ================
-The model inputs for the CN-WS model in the .inifile that are used to compute :math:`E` and :math:`TC` are the :math:`R`-value, the :math:`C`-raster, the :math:`K`-raster, the :math:`P`-raster and the digital height model raster (:math:`LS`, slope). :math:`LS` and :math:`\tan(\text{slope})^{0.8}` are dimensionless, and are considered as model outputs as they are computed in CN-WS.
+The model inputs for WaTEM/SEDEM in the .inifile that are used to compute :math:`E` and :math:`TC` are the :math:`R`-value, the :math:`C`-raster, the :math:`K`-raster, the :math:`P`-raster and the digital height model raster (:math:`LS`, slope). :math:`LS` and :math:`\tan(\text{slope})^{0.8}` are dimensionless, and are considered as model outputs as they are computed in WaTEM/SEDEM.
 The :math:`C`- and :math:`P`-rasters have no units.

 The units of the :math:`R`-value and :math:`K`-raster are equal to:

  - :math:`R = \frac{\text{MJ.mm}}{\text{ha}.\text{h.year}}`.
 The unit of the
-   R-value is converted (in CN-WS) to :math:`\frac{\text{MJ.mm}}{\text{m}^2.\text{h.year}}`.
+   R-value is converted (in WaTEM/SEDEM) to :math:`\frac{\text{MJ.mm}}{\text{m}^2.\text{h.year}}`.
  - :math:`K = \frac{\text{kg.h}}{\text{MJ.mm}}`.